undp/performance-app-methodology/methodology/values/sesp.md

 * **OperatingUnit**: Identifies the operational unit associated with the project, indicating the specific geographic or organizational division.
 * **Bureau**: Specifies the bureau within the organization that oversees the project, representing a higher-level administrative grouping.
-* **isActive**: A binary indicator (1 for active, 0 for inactive) showing whether the project is currently active. _It is not clear how this particular data item is gathered, and this should be not trusted compared to the official Master Project List._&#x20;
+* **isActive**: A binary indicator (1 for active, 0 for inactive) showing whether the project is currently active. _It is not clear how this particular data item is gathered, and this should be not trusted compared to the official Master Project List._
 * **Year**: The year associated with the project's data entry, indicating when the project was either initiated or recorded in the system.
 * **isQA\_Eligible**: A binary flag (1 for yes, 0 for no) denoting whether the project is eligible for Quality Assurance (QA) processes.
 * **isQA\_Required**: Another binary flag (1 for yes, 0 for no) indicating whether the project requires QA based on specific criteria or standards.